António Alvez Redol was the son of Redol da Cruz and Inocência da Purificação Alves born in the 29th of December in 1911 in Vila Franca de Xira.

 Alves Redol started publishing texts very early, at fifteen years old he wrote an article on the “necessity of building a public library in town” (Redol, 2013, p.
 18).
 It was published on the newspaper “Jornal Vida Ribatejana” on the 10th of July in 1927.

-The year after, he travelled to Angola, hoping to organise his life.
-He did indeed find a job, but the salary was not as high as he had wanted and therefore he “taught what he learnt in high school at a night school” (Alves Redol: 50 anos de Gaibéus, [no date], p.
+The following year, he moved to Angola hoping to straighten his life; he found a job, but it didn’t pay much and therefore, he “taught what he learnt in high school at a night school” (Alves Redol: 50 anos de Gaibéus, [no date], p.
 2).
-Still in Africa he caught Malaria, a disease which was to weaken him for the rest of his life, making him return to Portugal in 1931, where he started to work in an office.
-This is when he started to be active in the social life of the county of Vila Franca de Xira through the Artistic Forum, giving talks and organising several conferences and presentations, always defending the working class.
-However, the political police closed down this collective, marking what was to become a conflictual relationship between the writer and the repressive state, which later lead to his collaboration with important newspapers in the anti-Salazarian opposition, as was the case of “O Diabo”, in which he published “Kangondo”, a shortstory set in Africa.
+While in Africa he contracted Malaria, a disease which was to weaken him for the rest of his life and lead him to return to Portugal in 1931, where he began work as an office assistant.
+He begins to engage in Vila Franca de Xira’s social life through the artistic forum “Grémio Artístico Vila fraquense” giving talks and organising several conferences and lectures, fighting for the working class.
+However, the Portuguese political police shut down this collective, marking the beginning of a rocky relationship between writers and the repressive state.
+Later he collaborated with important newspapers opposing Salazar (Portuguese fascist dictator), as was the case of “O Diabo”, in which he published for the first time “Kangondo”, a short story set in Africa.

-A firm defender of ideals, Alves Redol always fought for the working class, being arrested on May 12th 1944, virtually one year after his first and only son, António MotaRedol, was born.
+As a man of ideals and principle, Alves Redol always fought in the name of the working class, resulting in his arrest on the 12th of May of 1944, one year after the birth of his first and only son, António de Mota Redol.